relaxslow/portfolio/note/threeJs.md

 if render single frame, add following , if whole function in animation loop, no need
 //    camera.updateMatrixWorld();
+//convert screen to 3D
 ## svg
 can't wrap svg  to mesh, it convert svg to bitmap and map to mesh
 svgloader -- convert svg to mesh svg must have inline attribute fill to success read its color

+##raycast
+# bullet hit
+Unfortunately, I don’t understand what you are doing in your code so let me provide you a general guide for implementing a robust bullet collision detection.

+The line of fire is usually represented as a ray.
+In each simulation step, the origin of the ray is the previous position of the bullet.
+You now perform an intersection test with the obstacles in your game environment.
+If there is an intersection, computed the (squared) euclidian distance between the origin of the ray and the intersection point.
+Let’s call this distance d1.
+Now compute the “new” position of the bullet for this simulation step and the (squared) euclidian distance between the new position and the previous one.
+Let’s call this distance d2.
+If d1 <= d2, you have a hit.
+A working example of this code is presented in the following demo of Yuka 1, a library of developing game AI.
+The API is similar to three.js, so it should be no problem use the code as a template.

+# import gltf
+ material alpha can't export in current version can't import single channel of rotation